Are you a beginner looking for top-notch blog writing tips?

 For example, do you want the reader to learn new information?
 Is your goal to have the reader download an eBook?

-By defining a goal, you can provide a clear direction and guide your readers to the desired outcome.
+Defining a goal can provide a clear direction and guide your readers to the desired outcome.
 Not only will this make your blog easy to follow, but it will also clarify your call to action.

 2. Write captivating headlines